This course may be taken prior to or during the same term.

 |Semester Hours Required For Degree: 120|

-The Athletic Training major is designed to prepare students for an entry-level allied healthcare career in the athletic training profession (high school athletics, college/university athletics, professional sport teams, industrial, or sports medicine clinic/outreach settings).
+The Athletic Training (AT) major is designed to prepare students for an entry-level allied healthcare career in the athletic training profession (high school athletics, college/university athletics, professional sport teams, industrial, or sports medicine clinic/outreach settings).
 This program, specifically designed to meet national and state licensure requirements, includes a three-year comprehensive plan of study starting in the sophomore year that combines classroom and clinical education components.
 Students graduating from this program may be eligible to sit for the National Athletic Trainers’ Association (NATA) Board of Certification (BOC) examination and athletic training state licensure/certification in Florida (as well as other states).
-BOC exam eligibility requirements are defined in the ATEP Retention and Program Progression Guidelines.
+BOC exam eligibility requirements are defined in the ATP Retention and Program Progression Guidelines.
 Contact the Program Director for this information.
-The Athletic Training major is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
+The AT major is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
 This is a limited access program and acceptance to the University does not constitute admission to the upper division portion of the Athletic Training major.
 A separate application must be made to the department during spring semester of the sophomore year.

-Students with an interest in the Athletic Training major should contact the Director of Athletic Training Education to discuss this rigorous program before declaring this as a preliminary major.
+Students with an interest in the Athletic Training major should contact the Director of Athletic Training to discuss this rigorous program before declaring this as a preliminary major.
 Students must be accepted into this limited access program before beginning upper division course work.

 Graduation requirements for the program are:

 - Complete application documents to the Athletic Training Program